michaelgpearce/coinmux/README.md

 Coinmux is an implementation of [CoinJoin](https://bitcointalk.org/index.php?topic=279249).
 It is currently in early development and only suitable for use on Bitcoin's Testnet network.

 CoinJoin is intended increase your Bitcoin privacy and help bitcoins remain [fungible](http://en.wikipedia.org/wiki/Fungibility).
 Your bitcoins along with others are joined into a single transaction with some of the output addresses at the same amount.
-The resulting transaction provides the all of the participants with the correct amount of bitcoin, but there no way to match the input addresses with these same value output addresses.
+There no way to match the input addresses with these same value output addresses in the transaction stored in the Bitcoin block chain.

 You can view some of the [transactions](http://test.webbtc.com/address/mjfCi3t1jBsizt9MKtNDxpn3qdd73CRyhQ) made during testing.